tr002196/graylog2-migrator/README.md

 A tool to migrate data from a pre-0.20.x Graylog2 version to a new instance.
 It only supports streams and streamrules for now.

+## WARNING

+This is an early release which hasn't received much testing yet!

 ## Installation

 Download the JAR file from the Releases page or build with `mvn package`.

 ## Usage

+**Make sure to backup the old and new Graylog2 MongoDB databases before using this tool!**

 Use the `-h` flag to show the available command line options.